Brand Name

 • For oral dosage form (tablets):

-• For metastatic gastrointestinal stromal tumors (GIST):
+• For colorectal cancer, hepatocellular cancer (HCC), and gastrointestinal stromal tumor (GIST):

 • Children—Use and dose must be determined by your doctor.